szeplakig/bcu_dungeon_world/docs/Character creation.md

 ## 1) Choose a playbook

-Look over the [Character playbooks](Character%20playbooks.md) and choose one.
+Look over the [Analog Games/TTRPGs/Games/BCU Dungeon World/Character playbooks/General](Character%20playbooks/General.md) and choose one.
 It is recommended that there are no duplicates in the party.

 ## 2) Choose a species